Copped Hall

 Copped Hall, also known as Copt Hall or Copthall, is a mid-18th-century English country house close to Waltham Abbey, Essex, which has been undergoing restoration since 1999.
+Today, Copped Hall refers to the upstanding house, while Copt Hall or Copthall refer to the older Tudor and earlier houses.
 Copped Hall is visible from the M25 motorway between junctions 26 and 27.

-There was a separate Copped Hall (or Coppeed Hall) in Totteridge, which was demolished in 1928.
+There was a separate Copped Hall (or Coppeed Hall) in Totteridge, which is not to be confused with this building.

 History

 Foundation

-King richard I bestowed the lands on Richard Fitz Aucher to hold them in fee, and hereditarily of the Abbey.
-During the reign of Edward I Copthall continued in the possession of the Fitz Aucher family till it came into the hands of the Abbot until the Dissolution of the Monasteries by King Henry VIII.
+King Richard I bestowed the lands on Richard Fitz Aucher to hold them in fee, and hereditarily of the Abbey.
+During the reign of Edward I Copthall continued in the possession of the Fitz Aucher family until it came into the hands of the Abbot until the Dissolution of the Monasteries by King Henry VIII.

 Heyday

 Sir Thomas Heneage received the estate of Copthall on 13 August 1564 from Queen Elizabeth I, where he subsequently built an elaborate mansion.
 The Queen was a frequent visitor to Essex and she is recorded as having visited Heneage at Copthall in 1575.
 His daughter, afterwards Countess of Winchelsea, sold it to the Earl of Middlesex in the reign of James I. From him it passed to Charles Sackville, Earl of Dorset, who sold it in 1701 to Sir Thomas Webster, Bt.

 Edward Conyers purchased the estate in 1739, but he only owned the house for three years before dying in 1742.
 Conyers' son John (1717-1775) inherited the property and considered repairing the original Hall as it had become dilapidated.
 However, in the end he decided to build a new house on a different site.
 This was built between 1751 and 1758 after demolishing the old one around 1748.

 The Georgian house, a large structure set in landscaped parkland, "has long been celebrated as one of the principal ornament of the country".
 The gardens of the main house have a ha-ha (a disguised ditch), which allows animals to approach yet prevents them from entering.
 It was a good example of the '18th-century house in landscape'.
 The mansion was placed overlooking two valleys with a third valley to the north.
 The building was well proportioned, with the chimneys built in a tight geometric arrangement.

 The next member of the family to inherit Copped Hall was his son John Conyers (1748-1818), who extensively altered the house.